 The Compensation Committee and the Board have approved a change in control agreement for each executive officer similar to those offered by most peer companies.
-The independent members of the Board also have approved an Agreement Regarding Termination Benefits with the Chief Executive Officer.
 The structure and design of these agreements, including the level of payments and benefits provided to the executive officers under the agreements, are intended to be similar to those provided by peer companies.

 The change in control agreements provide a retention tool for the executive officers to remain with the Company both during and following the change in control transaction and enable the executive officers to focus on the continuing business operations and the success of a potential business combination that the Board has determined to be in the best interests of the shareholders.
 This results in stability and continuity of operations during a potentially uncertain time.
+The terms of the Change in Control Agreements are described under "Post-Termination Compensation Table"-"Change in Control Agreements."